 Scholarship recipients will be selected based on qualities traditionally valued and demonstrated by the immigrant community: hard work, resourcefulness, perseverance in the face of adversity, academic achievement, leadership, and commitment to one’s community.
 A committee drawn from the local community will review applications and select a group of finalists for interviews.
-The Esperanza Education Fund will award scholarships ranging from $5,000 to $20,000, depending on financial need.
+The Esperanza Education Fund will award scholarship for students to attend public colleges or universities or community colleges.
+The scholarships range from $5000 to $20,000, depending on financial need.
 Scholarships will be disbursed directly to the recipient’s educational institution.
-The award represents the total amount of money that will be disbursed over the student’s college education (i.e., if a student had a $10,000 award, they would receive $2,500 a year).
+The award represents the total amount of money that will be disbursed over the student’s college education (i.e., if a student had a $10,000 award for a four year public university, they would receive $2,500 a year).

 - Applicant must be born outside the U.S. or have two parents born outside the U.S.